-For the 2018 Purdue Jazz Fest, it is an honor to celebrate jazz legend Thelonius Monk's centennial birthday and his undying influence on the form by welcoming John Beasley's MONK'estra.
-This group brings jazz full circle, translating Monk's work into the large ensemble format with fresh, buoyant arrangements.
+For the 2018 Purdue Jazz Fest, we will celebrate jazz legend Thelonious Monk's centennial birthday by welcoming John Beasley's MONK'estra to Loeb Playhouse.
+This group will honor Monk's work with fresh, buoyant arrangements.

 Thelonious Monk is a monolithic monument to modern jazz, keeping guard over it for eternity.
 Honed at Harlem’s Minton Playhouse in the 1940s, Monk’s angular chords, spacious riffs, and explosive technique shifted cultural tastes from big band swing toward bebop’s mesmerizing dissonance and breakneck improvisation.